Wind Cave Nature Reserve

 • Bring some drinking water.
 It's really hot and humid inside.
 Thirty minutes inside the cave is probably more than enough for most people.

 • Don't forget the torch!
 The headlamp sort is preferable.
+The torch on your phone is unlikely to be strong enough.
+If you do forget, you can rent a torch from the lavatory attendant (RM5).
 If you are travelling alone (like I was) it is worth taking a spare torch in case the batteries run out.

 Comments